ClickHouse/NoiSQL/README.md

 Here is a query from [music0.sql](music0.sql), that generates something at least listenable.
 Let's walk through this SQL query.

-The WITH clause in the SQL query allows to define expressions for further use.
+The WITH clause in the SQL query allows defining expressions for further use.
 We can define both constants and functions (in form of lambda expressions).
 We use the `allow_experimental_analyzer` setting to make this query possible.

 ### Input

-Let's define the `time` column to be floating point value, representing the number of seconds.
+Let's define the `time` column to be a floating point value representing the number of seconds.

 ```
 WITH